iridepolarbears/python-test/README.md

     This program creates a request based on the user's input for the BBC.
-    That info is grabbed from the website and the titles of the most recent news articles is printed out.
+    That info is grabbed from the website and the titles of the most recent news articles is printed out and saved in a MongoDB database.

 377.py